US city to deploy 'RoboCop' to monitor public area

 The report said the device will be unveiled on Tuesday in the city hall of Huntington Park.

-A video posted online showed the device, which looks like a small space capsule, rolling down a sidewalk, making electronic sounds and at one point even saying, "Good day to you".
+A video posted online showed the device, which looks like a small space capsule, rolling down a sidewalk, making electronic sounds and at one point even saying, "Good day to you", the city of Huntington Park said in a press release.

 It also has its own Twitter account, @HPRoboCop.